-The 67-year-old has written a book about his time in charge of the organisation, and claimed that a contingency plan to install Matthias Sammer as coach was drawn up.
+The 67-year-old has written a book about his time in charge of the organisation and claims that a contingency plan to install Matthias Sammer as boss was drawn up.

 "I have to admit that I was beginning to have doubts about our team coach.
 Publicly, I expressed loyalty to Klinsmann, but internally, we set up a plan B," an excerpt from the book, published in Bild, read.